AZN-Intelligence/ShopLyft/README.md

 # 🛒 ShopLyft - AI Grocery Shopping Optimizer

 ShopLyft is an AI-powered grocery shopping assistant that optimizes your shopping across Woolworths, Coles, and ALDI to save time and money.
+Built with the ConnectOnion framework for advanced AI agent capabilities.

 ## Features